kenscripts/UniAmp/README.md

 # Overview
-UniAmp (Unique Amplicon) is a pipeline used to generate primers complementary to a unique sequence in a target genome.  \
+UniAmp (Unique Amplicon) is a pipeline used to generate primers specific to a target genome.
 \
 The UniAmp pipeline can be conceptually split into 4 parts:
-1. Build directory of query genomes.
+1. Build directory of query genomes with high sequence similarity to target genome.
 2. Retrieve unique sequences in a target genome compared to query genomes.
 3. Select unique target sequence for primer design.
 4. Design primers to unique target sequence.